rbliu/Memo-Linux/Reprocessing_CFHT_on_ghk1.md

 ```
 If you have permission issue, send me an email (byliu1990(at)gmail.com)

-We take A85 CFHT data as an example:
+We take *A85* CFHT data as an example:
 ```
+working directory
 .
 |-- A85_good_g.list
 |-- A85_good_r.list